-Ten cases were decided by the election tribunals during the month of September 2014 - bringing the total number of decided cases to 342 out of 4111 (316 out of 385 by the tribunals and 26 by the ECP itself).
-As many as 69 petitions are still awaiting decisions by the tribunals.
+Only seven cases were decided by the election tribunals in November 2014 - bringing the total number of decided cases to 355 out of 4111 (329 out of 385 by the tribunals and 26 by the ECP itself).
+On the other hand, 56 petitions are still awaiting decisions.

-Of the 342 cases, 153 (127 by the tribunals and 26 by the ECP itself) have been dismissed on grounds of technical deficiencies, implying that the merits of the petitions were not adjudicated on.
-Thirty-four petitions have been accepted; 22 dismissed due to non-prosecution; 29 dismissed as withdrawn and 74 dismissed after complete trial.
-The reasons for dismissal of 30 petitions are not known to FAFEN due to non-availability of their copies of orders despite continuous efforts to obtain them.
+Of the 355 cases, 154 (128 by the tribunals and 26 by the ECP itself) have been dismissed on grounds of technical deficiencies, implying that the merits of the petitions were not adjudicated on.
+Thirty-nine petitions have been accepted; 23 dismissed due to non-prosecution; 29 dismissed as withdrawn and 95 dismissed after complete trial.
+The reasons for dismissal of 15 petitions are not known to FAFEN due to non-availability of their copies of orders despite continuous efforts to obtain them.

-With regards to the 34 petitions accepted, nine were filed by independent candidates, eight by PPPP members and five by PML-N candidates.
-None of the petitions filed by PTI have been accepted so far.
+With regards to the 39 petitions accepted, 10 were filed by independent candidates, eight by PPPP members and seven by PML-N candidates.
+Meanwhile, none of the petitions filed by PTI have been accepted so far.

-On the other hand, 14 accepted petitions are against the returned candidates of ruling PML-N. Ten petitions cite independent candidates as respondents, while three nominate returned candidates of PTI.
+Of the accepted petitions, 14 are against the returned candidates of PML-N, 10 petitions cite independent candidates as respondents, while three nominate returned candidates of PTI.

 Given the backlog, the ECP seems to have failed to ensure compliance with the mandatory legal provision of disposing of election petitions within 120 days of receipt by the tribunals.
-As per Section 67(1)A of the Representation of Peoples Act 1976, "where a petition is not decided within four months, further adjournment sought by any party shall be given only on payment of special cost of Rs10,000 per adjournment and adjournment shall not be given for more than three days."
+Section 67(1)A of the Representation of People Act 1976 states that "where a petition is not decided within four months, further adjournment sought by any party shall be given only on payment of special cost of Rs10,000 per adjournment and adjournment shall not be given for more than three days."

-Even though all the pending cases have crossed the limit of 120 days, no tribunal has complied with the mandatory provision of imposing the fine to the responsible party.
+Even though all the pending cases have crossed the limit of 120 days, the compliance with the mandatory provision of imposing the fine has been very rare.
 It is important to mention that the Supreme Court of Pakistan has already emphasized that the tribunals should follow the above-mentioned provision strictly.
-Moreover, FAFEN has recorded 2,562 adjournments of over seven days in the tribunals, in violation of election laws and ECP's directions which urge the tribunals to hear the petitions on a day-to-day basis and do not allow an adjournment of more than seven days.
+Furthermore, FAFEN has recorded 2,623 adjournments of over seven days in the tribunals, in violation of election laws and ECP's directions which urge the tribunals to hear the petitions on a day-to-day basis and do not allow an adjournment of more than seven days.

-Moreover, there is no provision in the law which deals with writ petitions against interim orders of election tribunals or the timeframe for their disposal, if filed.
+Moreover, there is no provision in law that deals with writ petitions against interim orders of election tribunals or the timeframe for their disposal, if filed.
 As a result, stay orders passed by high courts against writ petitions have lingered on for several months, delaying the disposal of petitions within the legally-stipulated deadline.
-As of September 30, 2014, 14 petitions were pending due to restraint orders issued by high courts, whereas four were awaiting verification reports from the National Database and Registration Authority (NADRA).
+As of November 30, 2014, 16 petitions were pending due to restraint orders issued by the high courts.

-The Election Commission of Pakistan (ECP) constituted 14 tribunals across the country to redress election-related complaints following the 2013 General Elections.
+The ECP constituted 14 tribunals across the country to redress election-related complaints following the 2013 General Elections.
 The election results were officially notified on May 22, 2013 following which the candidates had until July 6, 2013 to submit their petitions.
 The ECP received a total of 409 petitions, out of which 25 were dismissed by the commission itself during scrutiny.
-The ECP referred 384 petitions to the tribunals - one petition was sent back by the Rawalpindi tribunal and dismissed by ECP itself due to non-prosecution, bringing the number of cases dismissed by the ECP to 26.
+As many as 384 petitions were referred to the tribunals - one petition was sent back by the Rawalpindi tribunal and dismissed by ECP itself due to non-prosecution, bringing the number of cases dismissed by the ECP to 26.
 Another petition was filed directly with the tribunal in Lahore, bypassing the legal mechanism which resulted in its dismissal at the initial stage.
-Furthermore, one petition was filed with the ECP in June 2014 and dismissed by the Lahore tribunal in the same month, bringing the total number of petitions to 411.
+Furthermore, another petition was filed with the ECP in June 2014 and dismissed by the Lahore tribunal in the same month, bringing the total number of petitions to 411.